-Chulyndria “Lyn” Laye, M.S., LAC earned her Bachelor of Science in Child Development from the University of Arkansas and her Masters of Counseling Psychology from Capella University.
+Chulyndria “Lyn” Laye, M.S., LPC earned her Bachelor of Science in Child Development from the University of Arkansas and her Masters of Counseling Psychology from Capella University.
 She is extensively trained in Play Therapy through the University of Arkansas’ Center of Play Therapy, and a 2021 graduate of the Association for Play Therapy Leadership Academy.

 Lyn has experience working with children, adolescents, and adults in multiple settings including schools, private practice, and hospitalizations.
 Her experience ranges from working with children, adolescents and adults who struggle with trauma, anxiety, depression, self-harming behaviors, defiance, low self-esteem, dysregulated moods, peer relationships and conflict.
 She has additional training in expressive arts and rehabilitation counseling.